User Guide

 -

-deletes the 1st contact in the results of thefind -contacts
+find -contacts Betsyfollowed byrm 1deletes the 1st contact in the results of thefind -contactscommand

 Clearing all contacts: rm -contacts